 Munarshu checked his HUD to see where Terin's position was as he heard the call.
 At the same time, Mikah followed her weapon up as she joined Zimzod, popping up with head and weapon just above the maze.
-As Terin slowly maneuvered to a safer point, planning to move along the wall away from his team's entry, Inger decided to invert and check what was below the maze?
-At the same time, Emkir made his way into the portal and followed the maze around to the left because that was the only option other than jumping a wall.
+While Terin slowly maneuvered to a safer point, planning to move along the wall away from his team's entry, Inger decided to invert and check what was below the maze?
+While she did that, Emkir made his way into the portal and followed the maze around to the left.
+That was the only option for him other than jumping a wall.

-As they exchanged fire, Aiden's shot found Zimzod while Mikah's laser took just retribution.
+They exchanged fire, and Aiden's shot found Zimzod while Mikah's laser took just retribution.
 Having been hit just as he was pulling the trigger, Zimzod's aim was ruined and his fire hit a wall.
 And as quickly, Zimzod and Aiden's armor rigs locked up with the computer systems telling them they were both dead.
 Where he lurked, the computer informed Munarshu that he was now in command of his team.Trading Shots And Pushing Forward

 Maintaining a grip on the wall, as both anchor and a base to aim her rifle on, Inger spotted a moving figure on the far side of the battlefield!
 Someone dropped into her visual range along the distant edge of the maze, though it was hard, given her lack of skills, to adjust her aim.
 Because of that, she only got off a snap shot.
-And while she did not hit her target, the figure Inger fired at did not seem to react to her attack or even her presence.
+And while she did not hit her target, the figure Inger fired at didn't seem to react to her attack or even her presence.

 Moving along the wall, Terin couldn't detect any targets using his sensors and gave the "all clear above" call on his team comms, letting people know there were no enemies above the battle level.
-Of course, he was not looking over the top of the arena.
+Of course, he wasn't looking over the top of the arena.
 At the same time, Rol announced he was under fire and engaging over his team channel.
 Mikah accepted this, figuring Rol would keep "the enemy" engaged while she moved up to Aali and they made a surprise assault.
 But Aali was already quite a distance ahead, as the passage they were both in did a shift to the right.

 A closer inspection showed the "TAG" lights were dark, signaling this person was sim-dead.
-He let the figure drift, ignored, as he concentrated on where he was going.
+He let the figure drift, ignored, and concentrated on where he was going.
 Soon after Emkir saw it, Munarshu also saw the battledressed figure and even considered trying to climb the wall to grab it.
 But he was barely keeping control as he moved from hand hold to hand hold along the wall.
 Not only would he have to move fast after changing directions from where he was going, to get near the body, but have to release the wall to grab the spinning body before trying to gain control of it without any skill moving in zero-g himself.

 On the west-most side of the maze, Aali found what could be a cut-back eventually but looked like it moved toward the enemy for some distance.
 Mikah was following her path at a distance behind her.
 Looking below the maze, Terin saw no figures, enemy or friendly while Rol could only watch as Zimzod's "body" drifted across the space.
 Ironically, from her position, Inger could also see the battledress-clad First Officer.
 But soon, Inger found her path blocked in a maze dead end.

-As Mikah caught up to Aali, they had to decide to go back or go over or under a wall.
-Having a moment's regret she'd ordered Rol to cover below the maze, Mikah told Aali she was going to peek over the maze to see if the coast was clear.
+When Mikah caught up to Aali, they had to decide to go back or go over or under a wall.
+Having a moment's regret she'd ordered Rol to cover below the maze, Mikah told Aali she was going to peek over the maze to see if the coast was clear?
 Down the path from a different turn than that Mikah and Aali took, Rol also found himself with a choice.
 He could follow the trail blazed by the ladies or hop a wall and work deeper into the maze.
 After a moment's consideration, Rol decided he'd also hop the wall, unaware of the unintended "team exercise" he was about to join.

 Since he planned to drive forward and surprise the enemy, Emkir mentally flipped a coin before proceeding.
 Ironically, he selected and stepped into the passage just in time to be blocked from view as Mikah led Aali into the same space from what would have been Emkir's right.
 And because Emkir missed that point of conflict, he was now moving directly for yet another encounter.
 In the meantime, Terin had made his way from the edge of the maze forty feet in, to the same cut backs his team had gone through.

-Since he hadn't run into any fights, Inger figured there might be a spot back that direction where she could fortify herself until she could hear more information on what the enemy team was doing.
+Since he hadn't run into any fights, Inger figured there might be a spot back that direction where she could fortify herself until she could hear more information on what the enemy team was doing?
 Moving along the northern walls of the maze as much as possible, Mikah saw what appeared to be a passage moving east if she jinked to the left.
 But as she did, with Aali following, Mikah saw a dead end and turned back.
 At that portal, she stopped to consider their options.

 When she heard the call about Emkir, Inger decided to just hunker down and fortify until the remaining team decided to organize and do something like come up with a plan.
 Unknowingly, Rol took a page from Terin's playbook and grabbed Emkir's body, after delivering a coup-de-grãce, and used it as a meat shield before moving into the passage the Admiral had come from.

+Ironically, Inger also knew where Emkir had bought it and realized that one wall separated her from the passage down which the Admiral had gone.
+So, instead of trying to take on whatever force was down that corridor, Inger decided fortification was the best option.
+To be prepared when they came to her.
 Terin called Munarshu as he started to move to the west end of the passage he was in.
 He also tried to get himself into a position where he'd be able to pop above the walls and fire if anyone reported another contact.
 This was because Emkir being taken out proved the other team was moving into his and Inger's positions.

 With them ready and Munarshu joining them, this should mean the other side was moving into a prepared position.
-Unfortunately, it was not a position from which he or Inger could train their weapons in preparation.
-Still, Terin did peek under the wall to see if there was anything he could see.
+Unfortunately, it wasn't a position from which he or Inger could target in preparation.
+Still, Terin did peek under the wall to see if there was anything he could see?
 And found himself looking back at Aali!
 As quick as he could, Terin brought up his weapon for a snap shot with his gauss rifle set to a four-round burst.
 Due to issues with his simulated wound, Aali's cover, and other challenges, Terin's shot hit the wall in front of her...and below a very surprised Inger's position!

 Seeing Rol moving for the attack, Mikah dove over the wall, ready to be the top of the pincer strike while Rol would be the bottom.
 Together, they would clear the next passage before going after the target Aali had engaged.
 On the other side of the wall, Inger saw a figure cutting under her and fired, almost automatically given her lack of combat experience.
 It was only after that her mind could process two facts.